Tintef/react-google-places-autocomplete/README.md

 ### withSessionToken

 If this prop is `true`, the component will handle changing the `sessionToken` on every session.
 To learn more about how this works refer to [Google Places Session Token docs](https://developers.google.com/places/web-service/session-tokens).

+### minLengthAutocomplete

+Defines a minimum number of characters to make requests to the Google API

 ## Utility Functions